 Dr Jones joined Middlesex University in 2013.
 Before joining the Psychology department he worked as a post-doctoral researcher at the Laboratoire Psychologie de la Perception, Universite Paris Descartes.
 Prior to Paris he worked as a visiting lecturer and research fellow in London (BPP, City University).
-Dr Jones received his PhD from City University London, where he is now also an honorary research fellow.
+Dr Jones received his PhD from City University London.

 BSc, MSc, PhD, PGcertHE